La Zarza Rock Carvings

 Rock carvings at La Zarza, Garafia, La Palma

 You reach La Zarza first.
 Here there is a cave with rock carvings around the entrance.
 The 29 carvings themselves are low relief swirls and meanders. they are definitely pre-Hispanic, made by the Benawara at least 500 years ago.
 They were only discovered in 1941.
+Or rather rediscovered.
+I have been told the local shepherds knew all about the place, but nobody thought to ask them.

 Rock carvings at La Zarza, Garafia, La Palma